 Click on the PDF link given below in this article to download the CBSE Class 6 Social Science Notes from History Chapter 7.

-Ashoka, was one of the greatest rulers of history ruled-empire founded by his grandfather, Chandragupta Maurya over 2300 years ago.
+Ashoka was one of the greatest rulers of history who ruled the empire founded by his grandfather, Chandragupta Maurya, over 2300 years ago.
 He was supported by a wise man named Chanakya or Kautilya.
 Chanakya’s ideas were written down in the Arthashastra.
-There were several cities in the empire (marked with black dots on the map), which included the capital Pataliputra, Taxila, and Ujjain as well as Taxila, a gateway to the northwest, including Central Asia.
+There were several cities in the empire (marked with black dots on the map), which included the capital Pataliputra and Ujjain, as well as Taxila, a gateway to the northwest, including Central Asia.
 Ujjain lay on the route from north to south India.
 Merchants, officials and crafts persons lived in these cities.
 In other areas, there were villages of farmers and herders.
 In central India, there were forests where people gathered forest produce and hunted animals for food.
 People in different parts of the empire spoke different languages and ate different kinds of food.
 They wore different kinds of clothes as well.

-Emperors need more resources than kings as they are larger than kingdoms.
-They need to be protected by big armies and they also need a larger number of officials who collect taxes.
+Emperors needed more resources than kings, as empires are larger than kingdoms.
+They need to be protected by big armies, and they also need a larger number of officials to collect taxes.

 Ruling the Empire

-Kalinga was the ancient name of coastal Orissa.
+Kalinga was the ancient name of coastal Odisha.
 Ashoka fought a war to conquer Kalinga.
-He was horrified when he saw the violence and bloodshed and so decided not to fight any more wars.
-He is the only king in the history of the world who gave up conquest after winning a war
+He was horrified when he saw the violence and bloodshed, and so he decided not to fight any more wars.
+He is the only king in the history of the world who gave up conquest after winning a war.

-Did not involve worship of a god, or performance of a sacrifice.
-He had a duty to instruct his subjects and was also inspired by the teachings of the Buddha.
+Ashoka’s dhamma did not involve the worship of a god or the performance of a sacrifice.
+Ashoka had a duty to instruct his subjects and was also inspired by the teachings of the Buddha.
 A number of problems troubled him.
 People in the empire followed different religions, which led to conflict.
-Animals were sacrificed, Slaves and servants were ill treated, quarrels in families and amongst neighbours.
+Animals were sacrificed, slaves and servants were ill-treated, and quarrels in families and amongst neighbours existed.
 Ashoka’s duty was to solve these problems.
-He appointed officials, known as the dhamma mahamatta, who went from place to place teaching people about dhamma.
+He appointed officials, known as the dhamma mahamatta, who went from place to place, teaching people about dhamma.
 His messages were inscribed on rocks and pillars.
 He instructed his officials to read his message to those who could not read it themselves.
 He also sent messengers to spread ideas about dhamma to other lands, such as Syria, Egypt, Greece and Sri Lanka.
-He built roads, dug wells, and built rest houses and arranged for medical treatment for both human beings and animals.
+He built roads, dug wells and built rest houses and arranged for medical treatment for both human beings and animals.